Copyright law of Aruba: Non-commissioned portraits

 Publication of portraits that are not commissioned is allowed unless the portrayed can indicate reasonable interest not to have the portrait published.

 Bureau of intellectual property Aruba

 The Bureau of intellectual property Aruba has a copyright registry.
 While registration is not mandatory to receive copyright protection, registered works can be used as a proof of authorship in disputes.

 International treaties

 Aruba is a signatory of Berne Convention for the Protection of Literary and Artistic Works (1886).
 The convention has seen updates since then.
-Aruba is not a signatory of the latests iterations.
+Aruba is not a signatory of the latest iterations.
 It is likely a signatory of the Rome Act of 1928 and not the more recent Paris Act.

 Aruba has chosen not to adopt a proposal for the protection of performing rights.